ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The url-path to the TRL endpoint at the AS.

 * The hash function used to compute token hashes.
-This is specified as an integer or a text string, taking value from the "ID" or "Hash Name String" column of the "Named Information Hash Algorithm" Registry {{Named.Information.Hash.Algorithm}}, respectively.
+This is specified by identifying an entry in the "Named Information Hash Algorithm" Registry {{Named.Information.Hash.Algorithm}}.
+The specific means for this is outside the scope of this document.

 * Optionally, a positive integer MAX\_N, if the AS supports diff queries of the TRL (see {{sec-trl-endpoint-supporting-diff-queries}} and {{ssec-trl-diff-query}}).